ntnhut/LeetSolve/docs/source/conclude.md

 # Conclusion

-Congratulations, you have made it to the end of this book!
+Congratulations!
+You have made it to the end of this book!
 I hope you have enjoyed and learned from the **coding challenges** and **solutions** presented in this book.

 Through these challenges, you have not only improved your **coding skills** but also your **problem-solving abilities**, **logical thinking**, and **creativity**.
 You have been exposed to different **programming techniques** and **algorithms**, which have broadened your understanding of the programming world.
 These skills and knowledge will undoubtedly benefit you in your future coding endeavors.